cplett/cplett.github.io/page/xtb/3-geometry-optimization.md

 {% include codecell.html content=struc_file_1 style="font-size:10px" %}
 </div>

-You can check the structure during geometry optimization by visualizing the **xtbopt.log** file that can directly be opened with, **e.g.**, molden.
+You can check the structural changes during the geometry optimization by visualizing the `xtbopt.log` file that can directly be opened with, *e.g.*, `molden xtbopt.log`.

 The maximum number of geometry optimization cycles is determined automatically at runtime, but it is maximum 10000 cycles.
-This can be adjusted by the **--cycles <INTEGER>** keyword.
-The treshold for converging the geometry optimization can be set by providing a level after the optimization flag (**--opt <level>**).
-More information and possible levels can be found at the [documentation](https://xtb-docs.readthedocs.io/en/latest/optimization.html).
+This can be adjusted by the `--cycles <INTEGER>` keyword.
+The treshold for converging the geometry optimization can be set by providing a level after the optimization flag (`--opt <level>`).
+More information and the possible optimization levels with respective defaults can be found at the [documentation](https://xtb-docs.readthedocs.io/en/latest/optimization.html).